PKim59/ACIT2420_As3P1/Assignment3_part1.md

-Write a tutorial that would guide the reader through the following steps.

-- Starting from a Fresh Debian 12 server on digitalocean.

-They will already have an ssh key, have set themselves up to connect using that key.
-Basically, they've done everything in week1! you can check what it looks like in the github page of the file.

-Look at week 4 notes for how to create a new user and prevent a user from logging in as root.

-- Create a new regular user:
-	- User can perform administrative tasks
-	- User has bash as login shell
-	- User can access the server via SSH
-- Prevent the root user from connecting to the server via SSH
-- Install nginx
-- Configure nginx to serve a sample website

 # Assignment 3

 In this assignment, we will be creating a web server using digitalocean, creating a new user (as using the root user isn't good practice) with the necessary permissions, configuring a Secure Shell (ssh) connection, and configuring the web server to serve a website!